 MPAA Rated: Not rated, but probably PG-13 for violence and adult situations

 Cast: Andy Lau, Michelle Reis, Kim Penn, Anthony Wong

-Directed By Gordon Chan
+Director: Gordon Chan

-Andy Lau stars as the head of a telecommunications company, and a genius in his own right.
+Andy Lau (Handsome Siblings, The Three Swordsmen) stars as the head of a telecommunications company, and a genius in his own right.
 He has suffered the loss of his beloved wife, burying himself in his work ever since, for which he receives the highest of accolades.
 One such accolade is being named one of the Top 10 Most Influential People in the world of technology, but this honor is an ambivalent one in that others on this list have begun disintegrating into a pile of dust for unknown reasons.
 He sets out to find out what's causing these disturbances, only to find the answers may be even deeper than a genius can comprehend.

-Where ARMAGEDDON goes wrong is through the need, probably predicated by pressure to make things exciting amid the heavy drama, to toss in fight scenes and gunfights in places where they are not required.
+Where Armageddon goes wrong is through the need, probably predicated by pressure to make things exciting amid the heavy drama, to toss in fight scenes and gunfights in places where they are not required.
 For instance, there is a brawl at a restaurant that makes little sense within the scope of the story, except to show Lau has little protection against any who might want to kill him.
 Yet, this point had already been well-founded, and it takes too long just to reiterate it.
 No doubt the producers probably felt the film too "talky" and needed to spruce up the events, but in doing so it makes the film very uneven and less compelling in the end.

-ARMAGEDDON is still recommended due to its interesting X-FILES-like qualities and Chan's unconventional style.
+Armageddon is still recommended due to its interesting 'X-Files'-like qualities and Chan's unconventional style.
 While the bad elements of the film do great damage to the film's overall impact, there's still enough moments of genuine goodness to pull off a recommendation as spooky but smart entertainment.

 Plus, it's better than the American film of the same name./font>